oracle-livelabs/apex/social-media-app/8-add-reaction-button/8-add-reaction-button.md

     ![SQl commands editor](images/sql-with-record.png)

-10. Clicking the Like again on your post will delete the record.
+7. Clicking the Like again on your post will delete the record.

     ![SQL commands editor](images/sql-without-record.png)

-    As other users use your app (which we haven't configured any yet), each Reaction for each Post by every user will create a distinct record in this table.
+    As more users interact with your app (which we haven't configured yet)), each reaction on a post will create a separate record in the SM_REACTIONS table.

 ## Task 3: Create a Dynamic Action with a custom **action-delete** event

 **Note**: Task 3 and Task 4 can be considered optional – they enable the user to delete their own post, and are very similar to the previous 2 tasks.

-1. First, we want to be sure that we are looking at the **Dynamic Actions** tab.
-If not, select it so that we can add a new Dynamic action.
+1. In the Rending treee, select **Dynamic Actions** tab.

     ![Dynamic Actions tab](images/da-tab1.png)